exercism/jq/concepts/objects/about.md

 "name" as $key | {name: "Jane", age: 42} | .[$key]  # => "Jane"
 ```

-If the key is not in the object, the result is `null`
+If the key is not in the object, the result is `null`.

 ```jq
 {name: "Jane", age: 42} | .sport  # => null